learn-co-students/dsc-2-final-project-online-ds-sp-000/README.md

 * Take no more than 5 minutes to present
 <br>
 * Avoid technical jargon and explain results in a clear, actionable way for non-technical audiences.

+## Submitting your Project

+In order to submit your project for review, include the following links to your work in the corresponding fields on the right-hand side of Learn.

+1. **GitHub Repo:** Now that you’ve completed your project in Jupyter Notebooks, push your work to GitHub and paste that link to the right.
+(If you need help doing so, review the resources [here](https://docs.google.com/spreadsheets/d/1CNGDhjcQZDRx2sWByd2v-mgUOjy13Cd_hQYVXPuzEDE/edit#gid=0).)
+_Reminder: Make sure to also add and commit a pdf of your non-technical presentation to the repository with a file name of presentation.pdf._
+2. **Blog Post:** Include a link to your blog post.
+3. **Record Walkthrough:** Include a link to your video walkthrough.

+Hit "I'm done" to wrap it up.
+You will receive an email in order to schedule your review with your instructor.